Multiple choice questions in c

 Explanation:

-In c printf function follows cdecl parameter passing scheme.
-In this scheme parameter is passed from right to left direction.
+In C, the printf function adheres to the cdecl parameter passing scheme, where parameters are passed from right to left direction.

 Function tutorial.